-WARNING!
-Working near an energized circuit can result in severe iniury or death from electrical shock.
-Turn power OFF.
-Check wires with a non-contact circuit tester to make sure power is OFF.
+A WARNING!
+Working near an energized circuit can result in severe injury or death from electrical shock.
+Check that the water heater has been unplugged from wall outlet to make sure power is OFF.
 When you are finished, be sure all covers are secured to reduce the risk of fire and electric shock.